andyljones/boardlaw/docs/developers.rst

     git clone git@github.com:andyljones/boardlaw.git

-Then pull and run the boardlaw image.
-Run this command, substituting the dir you just cloned the repo into as $CODE_DIR
+Then pull and run the :github:`boardlaw image <docker>`.
+Run this command, substituting the dir you just cloned the repo into as $CODE_DIR.
+In my case, that's ``/home/ajones/code/boardlaw``.

 .. code::

     docker pull andyljones/boardlaw
     docker run --name boardlaw --shm-size="16g" -v CODE_DIR:/code andyljones/boardlaw:latest

-For completeness, the
+For completeness, the switches are

 * ``--name boardlaw``, so you can refer to the container as ``boardlaw`` in docker commands rather than whatever random phrase docker comes up with.
-* ``--shm-size`` ups the shared memory size, as the default 64MB can upset PyTorch's IPC
+* ``--shm-size``, to up the shared memory size.
+The default 64MB can upset PyTorch's IPC.
-* ``-v`` mounts the dir you cloned the repo into as ``/code`` inside the Docker container.
+* ``-v``, to mount the dir you cloned the repo into as ``/code`` inside the Docker container.

 The above is the short version of the command, which will keep the container in the foreground of your terminal session so you can easily see if anything goes wrong.
 Typically I run the container with the much longer command